128technology/docs/docs/ts_session_processing.md

  8590 root      20   0  265.2g   7.2g 113312 R 61.8  2.9 177:30.12 PacketProcessin
 ```

-#### SSR version >= 6.1
+#### SSR Versions >= 6.1
-In software versions 6.1 and greater, the session processing thread(s) will have the name `Session-Proc-XX` where `XX` is a zero-based index of the number of threads allocated to session processing.
-An easy way to view the number of threads allocated to session processing as well as seeing current utilization can be accomplished by running the command `show stats process thread process-name highway | grep SessionProc | grep "cpu usage"`.
+In software versions 6.1 and greater, the session processing thread(s) are named `Session-Proc-XX` where `XX` is a zero-based index of the number of threads allocated to session processing.
+An easy way to view the number of threads allocated to session processing as well as seeing current utilization is to run the command `show stats process thread process-name highway | grep SessionProc | grep "cpu usage"`.

 ```
 admin@test1.combo1# show stats process thread process-name highway | grep SessionProc | grep "cpu usage"